mit-pdos/sigmaos/cpython3.11/Doc/library/pwd.rst

 .. note::

+   .. index:: pair: module; crypt

-   In traditional Unix the field ``pw_passwd`` usually contains a password encrypted with a DES derived algorithm.
+   In traditional Unix the field ``pw_passwd`` usually contains a password encrypted with a DES derived algorithm (see module :mod:`crypt`).
 However most modern unices  use a so-called *shadow password* system.
 On those unices the *pw_passwd* field only contains an asterisk (``'*'``) or the  letter ``'x'`` where the encrypted password is stored in a file :file:`/etc/shadow` which is not world readable.
 Whether the *pw_passwd* field contains anything useful is system-dependent.
+If available, the :mod:`spwd` module should be used where access to the encrypted password is required.

 It defines the following items: